alekseyzimin/EviAnn_release/README.md

 For long non-coding RNAs the "mRNA" line contains the following attributes:
 1. ID -- this is the transcript ID assigned by EviAnn
 2. Parent -- this is the ID of the parent feature
 3. EvidenceTranscriptID -- this is the ID of the transcript that was used as evidence for the annotation for this transcript.
-The assembled transcripts are listed in \<PREFIX\>.gtf.
+All transcripts assembled from the evidence are listed in \<PREFIX\>.gtf.

 # Example use: